nkeriven/nkeriven.github.io/_pages/about.md

 ## Misc.

+We organize a conference on Machine Learning and Signal Processing on Graphs at CIRM, Marseille, in November 2022.
+See [here](https://conferences.cirm-math.fr/2588.html) for more infos and registration.

 I co-organize the [GAIA seminars](https://gaia.gricad-pages.univ-grenoble-alpes.fr/seminar/), do not hesitate to subscribe to the mailing list for news.

 I have been awarded an [ANR JCJC](https://anr.fr/fr/detail/call/programme-jeunes-chercheuses-jeunes-chercheurs-jcjc/) grant for my project [GRandMa](/grandma/) (Random Graphs in Machine learning).
 See [here](/grandma/) for job openings.